 Exemptions: Attending physicians (excluding CHOP physicians in the Care Network), psychologists, principal investigators and/or Penn-based faculty are exempt from this process to better align with our colleagues at the University of Pennsylvania Perelman School of Medicine.

-For more information about the CHOP/SICOT Orthopedic Fellowship, please contact Catherine O'Shea.
+For more information about the CHOP/SICOT Orthopaedic Fellowship, please contact Catherine O'Shea.